 During the development process we have worked to fully engage with local residents, councillors, businesses and members of the local community to discuss the proposal and any potential impacts and to obtain feedback on key issues.

-see that its views have been fully considered and incorporated within the final proposal.
+We intend to make sure the local community can see that its views have been fully considered and incorporated within the final proposal.